© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Controlling the Thames

 The River Thames, from its source to Teddington, Middlesex, is controlled by the Thames Conservancy, which is responsible for the maintenance of locks, weirs and other works, as well as for the control of the water level and of navigation.
 The regulation of river waters is an indispensable activity of the engineer, and the control of the River Thames is of the utmost importance to the people who live on its banks.
 The river is controlled by a body known as the Conservators of the River Thames, from its source to Teddington.
 For nearly seventy miles below Teddington the Thames is controlled by the Port of London Authority.
-The work of the Thames Conservators is described by Sidney Howard in this chapter.
+The work of the Thames Conservators is described in this chapter.
 Numerous locks, weirs and artificial channels have been built on the Thames to aid navigation, to regulate the waters and to alleviate flooding.

 Silver Mining

 Fabulous wealth has been extracted for centuries from the rich and unseemingly unlimited silver mines of South America and Mexico.
 The comparatively recent discovery of the metal in the United States and in Canada gave rise to modern scientific methods of refining.
 This chapter describes the silver mines of the world.
 Most of the world’s silver is mined in America.
 For centuries before the discovery of America by Westerners, the Aztec and Inca civilizations were mining prolific quantities of silver in countries that are now known as Mexico, Peru, Chile, Bolivia and Colombia.
 Mexico is still the greatest source of silver.
 In the last century silver was discovered in the United States and in Canada, and now there are extensive silver mines in those countries.
-The methods of mining and refining are outlined in this chapter by Sidney Howard.

 Mercury-Steam-Electric Power Station